bluescarni/heyoka/doc/tut_events.rst

     :lines: 63-72

-In this specific case, constraining the event direction to be positive is equivalent to detect :math:`v = 0` only when the pendulum reaches the maximum amplitude on the left.
+In this specific case, constraining the event direction to be positive is equivalent to detecting :math:`v = 0` only when the pendulum reaches the maximum amplitude on the left.
 Let us take a look at the event times:

 .. literalinclude:: ../tutorial/event_basic.cpp